Sunday Morning Programs

 - Children’s Chapel is geared toward elementary aged children, and meets in the Starr King Room.
 This is a 20 – 25 minute worship with songs, stories, and movement that reflects the same theme as the adult worship service.
 The children then go on to the Program Rooms.

 In Hamilton Hall, children can sit together up front or with their parents.
 Families are also welcome to stay together in Hamilton Hall for the entire worship service.
-After service, parents can come to the 2nd Floor Program Rooms to pick up their children.
+After service, parents come to the 2nd Floor Program Rooms or the Nursery to pick up their children.

 For more information you can contact Rev. Sheri Prud’homme, Associate Minister for Faith Development at Rev Sheri@uuoakland.org.